Music is one of the strengths of Quainton Hall School.

 Visiting music teachers are highly qualified, with several playing in leading London orchestras and shows.
 ABRSM examinations are held at school once a year and several children have reached Grade 6, 7 and 8 by the time they leave the school.
 A number of P8 children have gained scholarships and awards to senior schools, including Harrow, Merchant Taylors’ and John Lyon School.

-Extra-curricula opportunities for music making include:
+Extra-curricular opportunities for music making include:

 The Chapel Choir lead the singing in chapel services and take part in a variety of extra events, including a weekend trip to Walsingham.
 A recent highlight was reaching the final of the Barnado’s Choir of the Year at the Royal Festival Hall.